Pacific East Mall

-Pacific East Mall is an Asian mall in Richmond, California.
+Pacific East Mall is a shopping mall anchored by an Asian supermarket in Richmond, California.
 It is owned by Pacific Infinity Company Incorporated.

 History

 The mall opened in 1998 in Richmond's Annex neighborhood, directly adjacent to the borders of El Cerrito and Albany, at a former Breuner's location.
-The commercial center's largest tenant is a 99 Ranch Supermarket, and the rest of the mall is flanked by shops, restaurants, boutiques, and services such as tax and beauty, owned and operated by Asians, particularly Taiwanese, Japanese, and Korean.
-The Asian Pearl Seafood Restaurant is popular amongst family diners.
+The commercial center's largest tenant is a 99 Ranch Supermarket, and the rest of the mall is flanked by Asian-owned shops and restaurants.
+The mall went "through major exterior and interior renovations" in early 2022, increasing the number of food options as part of the shift to attract the increasing Asian demographic in the East Bay.

 The mall is located along Pierce Street a frontage road that runs parallel to Interstate 80, near Interstate 580.
 The nearest major junction is at Central Avenue, allowing access to the two freeways and to San Pablo Avenue.
-AC Transit line 80 serves stops along both Pierce Street and Central Avenue, near the mall.
-As of December 5, 2021, line 80 has been temporarily suspended.
+AC Transit line L stops at Pierce Street and Central Avenue, near the mall offering increased convenience.